binapple/Ticket-To-Ride-Generator/README.md

 ---

+As part of a bachelor thesis this project is implemented as a prototype.

+### Task-Assignment

 This project is based on the game Ticket to Ride (European edition).
 The goal is to provide a gameboard based on the selection of a part of Open Street Map.
 This includes:
 - an interactive selection of the map itself
 - the generation of a typical grid between the biggest cities and towns of the selected map